 It may be old-fashioned but people tend to be comfortable with what they already know.
 Email is personal, it is not like the status update everyone sees and that targets everyone out there.
 That personal touch is compelling enough to make the reader venture further.

 Email, on top of being environmentally friendly, is cost-effective.
-You can send emails out to a large number of people while still telling their story by segmenting your database and targeting emails appropriately.
+You can send emails out to a large number of people while still telling their stories by segmenting your database and targeting emails appropriately.

 Send out quality content.
 It cannot be the kind of email that is sent out by spammers.
 It has to be one that you would want to read yourself.
 First, make sure it is opened by writing sincere subject lines.
 Then write stories that move in the direction you intend.
 Do not send out too many emails.
 It is the number one reason people unsubscribe from emails.